ross-bish/Section-4-Programming_Logic/4.3 if statements/instructions.md

 # If Statements
-Please complete the following in `main.py`
+Please complete the following in `Thonny`

 Use `# comments` as appropriate to outline what your code is doing.